73rhodes/dclassify/README.md

 dclassify
 =========

 Yet another naive bayesian classifier for nodejs.
+Intended for classifying items based on a limited set of characteristics, rather than for language processing tasks.

 General-purpose 'Document' and 'DataSet' classes to create arbitrary training and validation data sets.